Friedrich never participated in any dialogue with other creatures because she doesn’t like the multitude.

 Aphorism 8: It’s more difficult to create order than disorder.

-Aphorism 9: Hypocrisy and good conscience often go hand in hand.
+Aphorism 9: Hypocrisy and good conscience often go hand in hand, especially during a crisis.

 Aphorism 10: There are a thousand ways to make a woman angry.
-Most are unpredictable
+Most are unpredictable.
+There are few ways to make a man angry but they are well documented.

 Aphorism 12: If you want to be happy, know when to change your mind.